-Student membership of the CIAT is free for the duration of the course to anyone studying on a higher education course designed to lead to a career in architectural technology.
-The CIAT's Student Award for Excellence in Architectural Technology is a highly competitive award amongst architectural technology students.
-Further information on this can be found on the CIAT website.
+CIAT offers free student membership for the duration of any further or higher education course designed to lead to a career in architectural technology.
+CIAT's Student Awards for Excellence in Architectural Technology are highly-competitive awards among architectural technology students.
+Further information on this can be found on CIAT’s website.

 You will need to show:

-Relevant work experience is extremely valuable.
+Relevant work experience is extremely valuable and will help you to understand how an architecture practice operates and how projects are handled.
 Some courses include a placement year in industry but otherwise opportunities for vacation work and placements can be found through university departments, recruitment agencies, CIAT publications, industry magazines and websites.

 A range of employment opportunities exist across the UK, and typical employers include:

-It is also possible for chartered architectural technologists to apply their skills within research and academia, manufacturing and processing industries and health and government agencies.
+It is also possible for chartered architectural technologists to apply their skills within manufacturing and processing industries and health and government agencies.